spencerng/Robotix-Java-Lessons/Lesson-2/Lesson-2.md

 * Write a program that computes b^e (a number raised to the power of an exponent), where `b` and `e` are positive integers
 * Write a program that allows the user to enter a number, `setSize`. `setSize` numbers, `num`, follow and are inputted by the user.
 Print the average, largest, and smallest of the numbers.

+## Characters

+In addition to the primitive data types (`boolean`, `int`, `double`) we learned about before, `char`s represent one of the 256 [ASCII characters](https://www.asciitable.com/).
+These include the numbers, standard symbols and punctuation on a keyboard, and both uppercase and lowercase letters.
+A `char` is assigned a value with the declaration

+    char allianceColor = 'R';

+Note the use of single quotation marks rather than double quotation marks (which are used for `String`s) and that a variable of type `char` may only contain a single character.

+**Escape characters** are the first 32 ASCII characters, which serve special functions.
+The most commonly used is `'\n'`, which creates a line break.
+In addition, quotation marks must be escaped.
+Thus, executing the following code

+    char quote1 = '\'';
+    char quote2 = '\"';
+    char newLine = '\n'
+    System.out.print(quote1);
+    System.out.print(newLine);
+    System.out.print(quote2);

+will print

+    '
+    "

+Note that strings can be thought of as a series of `char`s concatenated together.
+For instance, executing

+    String someText = "Kickoff, 2017\nAs we anticipated the new game, the livestream blared, \"STEAM POWERED!
+STEAM POWERED!
+STEAM POWERED!\"";
+    System.out.println(someText);

+will print

+    Kickoff, 2017
+    As we anticipated the new game, the livestream blared, "STEAM POWERED!
+STEAM POWERED!
+STEAM POWERED!"

+The value of characters may be compared with the equivalence (`==`) operator.
+For example, `allianceColor=='R'` is `true`.
+Note, however, that a character is not equal its `int` equivalent.
+That is, `'1'==1` is `false`.

 ## String Manipulation
 The `String` class in Java contains many methods to manipulate strings.
 We will present an overview of the most useful ones, though you may read the full documentation [here](https://docs.oracle.com/javase/8/docs/api/java/lang/String.html).